 - You can speak to your GP with or without your child, and it is okay to ask your GP for advice even if your child is over 18.
 If your GP wants to see your child before referring them but your child does not want to go to an appointment, speak to the GP yourself about what to do next.

 - Your GP should take your concerns, and your child’s thoughts and feelings, seriously.
-If you do not think your child is being offered the support they need, you can speak to another doctor – and your GP surgery should be able to tell you how to do this.
+If you do not think your child is being offered the support they need, you can ask the surgery to make you an appointment with a different doctor.

-Let your child know about the helplines, textlines and online chat support services available to them, which you can find at the end of this guide.
-Help them to save the contact details on their phone, and make sure they know they can access 24/7 support from Childline, Samaritans and the YoungMinds Crisis Messenger.
+Let your child know about the helplines, textlines and online chat support services available to them.
+You can find a list of these at the end of this guide.
+Help them to save the contact details on their phone.

 What happens if we go to A&E?